-The Primary Long-Term Incentive Share Award is designed as a possible award of restricted shares, in value equal to no more than 35% of the executive's base salary as of the beginning of 2023 (45% in the case of the Chief Executive Officer) plus any cash incentive award paid for such year.
+The Primary Long-Term Incentive Share Award was designed as a possible award of restricted shares, in value equal to no more than 35% of the executive's base salary as of the beginning of 2020 plus any cash incentive award paid for such year.
 Any Primary Long-Term Incentive Share Awards, if earned, vest ratably over three years.

-Career Shares are designed as a possible award of restricted stock valued at 20% of each executive officer's base salary as of the beginning of the year, excluding the Company's Chief Operating Officer.
-The level of potential career share awards was set at 35% of the Chief Operating Officer's base salary for 2023.
+Career Shares were designed as a possible award of restricted stock valued at 20% of each executive officer's base salary as of the beginning of the year, excluding the Company's Chief Operating Officer.
+The level of career share awards was set at 35% of the Chief Operating Officer's base salary for 2020.

-In accordance with past practice, any such award, if earned, will be granted in 2024.
+In accordance with past practice, any such award, if earned, would be granted in 2021.
 For participants age 61 or older, the Career Share Awards vest ratably over two years from the date of the grant.
 For the participants age 60 or younger, shares vest ratably over five years from the date of grant after the participant reaches age 61.

-Additionally, all Share Awards are subject to vesting or forfeiture under certain conditions as follows: death, disability or a change in control will result in immediate vesting of all Share Awards; termination without cause will also result in immediate vesting of all Career Share Awards and in immediate vesting of that portion of Long-Term Incentive Share Awards that has been expensed; voluntary termination of employment prior to retirement, or termination for cause will result in forfeiture of all unvested awards; to the extent that the Company has recognized compensation expense related to the shares subject to the awards, such amounts vest at retirement age and are paid out by March 15th of the subsequent year.
+Additionally, all Share Awards are subject to vesting or forfeiture under certain conditions as follows: death, disability or a change in control will result in immediate vesting of all Share Awards; termination without cause will also result in immediate vesting of all Career Share Awards and in immediate vesting of that portion of Long-Term Incentive Share Awards that have been expensed; voluntary termination of employment prior to retirement, or termination for cause will result in forfeiture of all unvested awards; to the extent that the Company has recognized compensation expense related to the shares subject to the awards, such amounts vest at retirement age and are paid out by March 15th of the subsequent year.

 All awards of restricted stock are subject to a \$5.00 minimum price per share when determining the number of shares awarded.
-The Compensation Committee has retained the discretion to reduce or increase any award otherwise earned based on the participant's achievement of individual performance goals set by the Committee.
+The Compensation Committee retained the discretion to reduce any award by up to 30% of the amount otherwise earned based on the participant's failure to achieve individual performance goals set by the committee.